erikvanmechelen/wind/manuscript/77mistakes.md

 Unless as a feint.

+See [this clip from WDC 2016](https://youtu.be/ttRc2HjZH6E?t=714) for how to fake anger to avoid a conversation.

-## No. 29 Staying Hydrated and Fed
+## No. 29 Not Staying Hydrated and Fed

 Especially in tournaments.